zkzoomer/bq2/docs/technical-reference/block-qualified-tests.md

 # Block Qualified Tests

-The `Test` object is at the core of the protocol: it defines the credential and what is needed to obtain it.
+The `Test` object is at the core of the natively supported [Test Credential](../technical-reference/the-test-credential-manager.md): it defines the test credential and what is needed to obtain it.

-Each test contains two distinct components, each forming a Merkle tree formed with the SNARK-friendly [Poseidon](https://www.poseidon-hash.info/) hash function:
+Each credential test contains two distinct components, each forming a Merkle tree formed with the SNARK-friendly [Poseidon](https://www.poseidon-hash.info/) hash function:

 <p align="center">
   <img src="./test-diagram.png" width=70% />